sanjidrahman/image_autoannotation_backend/README.md

 * `PATCH /admin/approve/:id` - Approve an image after reviewing annotations.
 (Replace ':id' with the image's _id)
 * `PATCH /admin/reject/:id` -  Reject an image after reviewing annotations.
 (Replace ':id' with the image's _id)
 * `GET /admin/export` - Export approved images in the desired format.
 (Specify format as a query parameter, e.g., /admin/export?format=csv)
 * `GET /admin/export/:id` - Export annotations of a particular image in the desired format.
-(Specify format as a query parameter, e.g., /admin/export/<id>?format=csv)
+(Specify format as a query parameter, e.g., /admin/export/<image id>?format=csv)

 ### Notes
 1. Backend is deployed on Render.
 Inactivity may cause delays in requests by 50 seconds or more.